 Uppergate Farm, the cottages, the pool and the start of the fields and woodland can be seen in the foreground of this aerial picture of Hepworth village

 Uppergate Farm, the Farm Cottages and Yurts are situated on the edge of Hepworth, a beautiful Pennine village.
-Hepworth is mentioned in the Doomsday Book and the village abounds with stone cottages; has lovely views and walks, a beautiful church and an excellent pub/restaurant within a five minute stroll as is the famous 'Oil Can Café at the carding shed.
+Hepworth is mentioned in the Doomsday Book and the village abounds with stone cottages; has lovely views and walks, a beautiful church and excellent pubs (the Butchers Arms, The Red lion Inn, The White Horse Inn), restaurants and cafes are within a 15/20 minute stroll.

 The village has many traditions including the centuries old Hepworth Feast when children continue to celebrate the end of a medieval plague.
 Some people believe the feast dates back to pagan times.